Tarnim Magic Garden: Inside Koh Samui’s Secret Buddha Garden

 A waterfall in a forest.

 We carefully made our way along the mossy path, past overgrown trees and vines.
-There are ruined houses you can enter (well, climb into—stairs are steep).
+There are ruined houses you can enter.
 The girls thought they were haunted and turned it into a challenge.
 Who dares go first?

 A girl running up a set of stairs.